tiendu/tiendu.github.io/_posts/2024-12-04-rust-concepts-trait.markdown

 }
 ```

-4. Dynamic Dispatch

-Use `Box<dyn Treasure>` to work with different types in one collection.

-Example: Calculate the total value of treasures
+4. Dynamic Dispatch: Use `Box<dyn Treasure>` to work with different types in one collection.
+For example: Calculate the total value of treasures:

 ```rust
 let total_value: u32 = treasures.iter().map(|t| t.value()).sum();